-Total assets shown on Schedule L, line 15, column (d), must equal the total assets of the property and casualty insurance company (or, in the case of a U.S. consolidated tax group, the total assets of all members of the group listed on Form 851) as of the last day of the tax year, and must be the same total assets reported by the property and casualty insurance company (or by each member of the U.S. consolidated tax group) in the annual statements, if any, used for Schedule M-3.
-If the property and casualty insurance company prepares financial statements, Schedule L must equal the sum of the annual statement total assets for each corporation listed on Form 851 and included in the consolidated U.S. federal income tax return (includible corporation) net of eliminations for intercompany transactions between includible corporations.
-If the property and casualty insurance company does not prepare financial statements, Schedule L must be based on the property and casualty company's books and records.
+Total assets shown on Schedule L, line 15, column (d), must equal the total assets of the property and casualty insurance company (or, in the case of a U.S. consolidated tax group, the total assets of all members of the group listed on Form 851) as of the last day of the tax year, and must be the same total assets reported by the property and casualty insurance company (or by each member of the U.S. consolidated tax group) in the non-tax-basis financial statements, if any, used for Schedule M-3.
+If the property and casualty insurance company prepares non-tax-basis financial statements, Schedule L must equal the sum of the non-tax-basis financial statement total assets for each corporation listed on Form 851 and included in the consolidated U.S. income tax return (includible corporation) net of eliminations for intercompany transactions between includible corporations.
+If the property and casualty insurance company does not prepare non-tax-basis financial statements, Schedule L must be based on the property and casualty company's books and records.
 The Schedule L balance sheet may show tax-basis balance sheet amounts if the property and casualty insurance company is allowed to use books and records for Schedule M-3 and the property and casualty insurance company's books and records reflect only tax-basis amounts.